 Depending on the area of the body being scanned, you may need to wear a patient gown.
 Remove all jewelry, dentures and other metals that may affect the scan.

 Prior to the scan, you will be given a small amount of radioactive material, either by injection or orally.
 As this moves throughout the body, it can be traced by using a special camera called a gamma camera and a computer.
 It eventually collects in the organ being examined and gives off special rays called gamma rays.

-It is possible that you will come in first for the administration of the radioactive material then return later for the actual scan.
+It is possible that you will come into one of our Central Florida Locations first for the administration of the radioactive material then return later for the actual scan.
 Sometimes the entire procedure may be done during one visit.
 There are also exams that require multiple visits in a day or over a few days.
 The actual imaging time varies, but generally less than one hour.

 Prior to the exam, you may be asked to empty your bladder.
 As the tracer passes through the body, it eventually ends up in the bladder.
 If the bladder contains urine and tracer elements, it could possibly block the view of part of the pelvic bones if you are having a bone scan.

 When the exam starts, you will lie on a special exam table and be made as comfortable as possible.
 It is important for you to lie still for the study.
 The gamma camera may be close to the area of your body that is being examined.